Looking for a Kumon Alternative? Try Live, Gamified Tutoring.

 Kumon's repetition model — staying on a level until you hit the accuracy and speed targets — means some children spend weeks on the same content.
 This is intentional: mastery before moving on.
 But for children who need variety, novelty, or a sense of forward progress to stay motivated, spending weeks on identical worksheets can sap their enthusiasm for learning altogether.

-Merit Tutoring was built specifically for children who need engagement and variety to stay motivated.
+Merit was built specifically for children who need engagement and variety to stay motivated.
 It's not a replacement for Kumon in every situation — but for certain children and families, it addresses the specific frustrations that drive people away from Kumon.

 Games Instead of Worksheets